open-orchestra/open-orchestra-docs/en/developer_guide/navigation_panel.rst

 of the controller ``OpenOrchestra\ApiBundle\Controller\DataTableController`` allows to retrieve all these settings. which are stored in a global js object ``dataTableConfigurator``.

+Each panel strategy called by the controller returns its settings in an associative array.
+The keys of each panel strategy array have two purposes: allow merging in controller without conflict, serve as a search key on client side.
+Indeed, by setting ``data-datatable-parameter-name``, each entry in panel indicates where to find its configuration in ``dataTableConfigurator``.
+In the common case, the name of the strategy is used.

+In the previous example, the ``open_orchestra_backoffice.navigation_panel.trashcan`` panel strategy serves the controller the settings by associating them to the name of the strategy: ``trashcan``.
+On client side, settings are founded in ``dataTableConfigurator`` at the key ``trashcan`` specified by ``data-datatable-parameter-name``.

 Define Backbone route
 ~~~~~~~~~~~~~~~~~~~~~